Code-Institute-Submissions/MS2-FilmAnseo/testing/testing.md

 Issue found:

 When the details for a location/movie are shown and the user then clicks another location, the trailer does not update if no trailer key is found in the response from the TMDB API for the second movie.
 That is, the trailer for the previous movie selected is still shown.
 After figuring out that the issue here was not a problem with the API itself but rather with the data maintained for a movie, the obvious solution was to contribute the missing data to TMDB.
-This was not required for any mainstream movies but Man of Aran and The Silver Branch were both wwithout any video content on the TMDB API until it was added by providing relevant youtube links.
+This was not required for any mainstream movies but Man of Aran and The Silver Branch were both without any video content on the TMDB API until it was added by providing relevant youtube links.

+## Errors Anticipated